Top 5 Ideas for Parents' Night

 - They use eyedroppers to drop rubbing alcohol over their marker decorations.
 The alcohol will cause the permanent marker to bleed, creating a tie-dye effect.

 - The students can do two or three cups of decorations at a time.
-We do this for a few days at the end of each school day to decorate our class shirts.
+(We do this for a few days at the end of each school day.)

 - Meanwhile, collect large pieces of cardboard and recruit parents to trace each student from the waist up on the cardboard.
 Parents then cut out the bodies and the students decorate their heads and hands.